-5.27 The site is not a protected site for nature conservation but contains a pond, located within its southern corner.
+- 5.27 The site is not a protected site for nature conservation but is located within 100 metres of the pond, located to the east of the site.
 Policy SP18 of the SDCS.
-Significant weight should be attached to the Local Plan Policy ENV1 as it is broadly consistent with the aims of the NPPF.

-- 5.28 NYCC Ecologist has been consulted on the proposals who advised that this is a retrospective application and there is no way of knowing whether any there was any significant ecological interest attached to the site previously, although the 2007 GoogleEarth images suggest permanent pasture with seasonally wet areas possibly associated with ridge-and-furrow.
-NYCC Ecology also note that a periodically wet area had been converted to a pond by 2020 which should be retained.
-Having reviewed this, it is therefore considered that the prevention of infilling or removal of the pond can be adequately addressed via a condition. - 5.29 Given the above, it is considered that the proposal would not harm any acknowledged nature conservation interests or protected species and is therefore in accordance with Policy ENV1 (5) of the SDLP, Policy SP18 of the SDCS and the advice contained within the NPPF subject to a condition.
+Significant weight should be attached to the Local Plan Policy ENV1 as it is broadly consistent with the aims of the NPPF. - 5.28 NYCC Ecologist has been consulted on the previous proposals under application 2022/0040/COU who advised at the time that the enclosed area appeared to have been agricultural grassland which is likely to have been of low ecological significance, and that they are not aware of any nature conservation constraints in the vicinity.
+As such and given the nature and scale of the proposed development, it is therefore not considered that any adverse impacts on ecology are caused as a result of the development. - 5.29 Given the above, it is considered that the proposal would not harm any acknowledged nature conservation interests or protected species and is therefore in accordance with Policy ENV1 (5) of the SDLP, Policy SP18 of the SDCS and the advice contained within the NPPF.

-Minerals and Waste Local Plan
+Minerals and Waste

 5.30 The application site is located within a Surface Minerals Safeguarding Area.
-However, as the application is a for the change of use of land, it constitutes 'exempt development' as set out in paragraph 8.55 of the Minerals and Waste Joint Plan and no further consideration of this matter is required.
+However, as the application is for the change of use of land, it constitutes 'exempt development' as set out in paragraph 8.55 of the Minerals and Waste Joint Plan and no further consideration of this matter is required.
 The proposal therefore complies with Policies S01, S02 and S06 of the Minerals and Waste Joint Plan 2022.